CSSSA Creative Writing Required Assignments – 2019

 D. Prose Fiction: Write a piece of flash fiction — a story under 500 words — in the category of speculative fiction where settings and stories are created out of your imagination rather than from reality (e.g., fantasy, sci-fi, magical realism).
 (Limit: 500 words / double-spaced.)

-E. Poetry: Write a poem inspired by music, a work of art or your favorite book.
+E. Poetry: Write a poem about anything you care to write about.
 This poem may or may not rhyme.
 (Limit: 1 page / single-spaced.)
 OPTIONAL ADDITIONAL ASSIGNMENT: Your own work: Submit some of your fiction, poetry, or memoir.
 Excerpts from longer works are acceptable.
 Do not include school assignments, essays or journalism.
 (Limit: 2 pages / double-spaced.)

 RETURNING STUDENTS ONLY: